 WhatsApp is the most popular chat platform in the world.
 With over 2.5 billion users, the service relies on Google Drive and Apple iCloud, respectively, to maintain online chat backups.
 As a free platform, this makes sense to mitigate storage costs for WhatsApp — my own WhatsApp backup clocks in at over 15 gigabytes.

 However, it isn’t possible to directly connect and transfer encrypted backups between Drive and iCloud.
 Moreover, neither platform integrates deeply with the competing platform’s smartphones.
 Apple doesn’t even offer an iCloud app for Android devices.
 This essentially leaves local transfers the only real option to move data from one platform to another.

 THE SHORT ANSWER

-Local transfers of WhatsApp backups from an iPhone to an Android device require you to have a freshly reset phone with Android 12 onboard.
+Local transfers of WhatsApp backups from an iPhone to an Android device require you to have a freshly reset phone with at least Android 12 onboard.
 Additionally, you'll need to ensure that you have the Google migrate tool installed on your phone.
 After that, it is a simple process of connecting the two phones via a USB-C to lightning cable, tapping the move chats to Android button, and following along the guided steps.

 JUMP TO ESSENTIAL SECTIONS